Don't Know Where to Start? You're in the Right Place.

 $40K–$55K/yr

 The classic entry point on a drilling rig.
 General labor, cleaning, moving equipment, supporting other crew.
-No experience needed — just show up ready to work hard.
+No experience needed.

 No Experience Required